iamchrisanne/Automatic_ticket_classfication/README.md

 Others

 With the help of topic modelling, you will be able to map each ticket onto its respective department/category.
 You can then use this data to train any supervised model such as logistic regression, decision tree or random forest.
 Using this trained model, you can classify any new customer complaint support ticket into its relevant department.
-# Expected tasks
+# Performed tasks
-You need to perform the following eight major tasks to complete the assignment:

-Data loading
+* Data loading

-Text preprocessing
+* Text preprocessing

-Exploratory data analysis (EDA)
+* Exploratory data analysis (EDA)

-Feature extraction
+* Feature extraction

-Topic modelling
+* Topic modelling

-Model building using supervised learning
+* Model building using supervised learning

-Model training and evaluation
+* Model training and evaluation

-Model inference
+* Model inference